$P^\Lambda_{\psi s}(4459)$ and $P^\Lambda_{\psi s}(4338)$ as molecular states in $ J/\psi \Lambda$ invariant mass spectra: Formalism

 where on-shell momentum ${\rm p}''_o=\lambda^{1/2}(W,M_1,M_2)/2W$ with $ \lambda(x,y,z)=[x^2-(y+z)^2][x^2-(y-z)^2]$ and $W$ being the total energy of the system of two constituents.
 We also adopt an exponential regularization by introducing a form factor into the propagator as $G_0({\rm p}'')\to G_0({\rm p}'')\left[e^{-(p''^2_l-m_l^2)^2/\Lambda_r^4}\right]^2$ with $\Lambda_r$ being a cutoff ~\cite{He:2015mja}.
 For simply, we set the cutoff $\Lambda_e=\Lambda_r =\Lambda$ and adjust the value of $\Lambda$ around $1$~GeV.
 However, the key observation channel $\Lambda J/\psi$ couples with other channels only depend on the charmed heavy mesons like $D, D_s, D^*, D_s^*$.
 The cutoff $\Lambda_{(D, D_s)}$ and $\Lambda_{(D^*, D_s^*)}$ will be chosen at least larger than their masses.
 Specific values will be mentioned later.

-The poles of nine-channel scattering in different spin parity $J^P$ are searched by variation of $z$ in the complex plane to satisfy $|1-V(z)G(z)|=0$.
+The poles of nine-channel scattering amplitudes with different spin parities $J^P$ are searched by variation of $z$ in the complex energy plane to satisfy $|1-V(z)G(z)|=0$.
+For $N$ channels calculation, there are a total number of $2^N$ Riemann sheets related to unitary.
+In the current work, the treatment in Ref.~\cite{Roca:2005nm} is adopted to search for the poles.
+In such treatment, the default propagator $G(z)$ is adopted in energy region below the threshold and the $G(z)+{i{\rm p}''_o}/{16\pi^2 z}$ for region above threshold, which correspond to the first and second Riemann sheets, respectively.

 The amplitudes of $ \Lambda J/\psi$ scattering can be obtained at the same time.
-In the current work, The invariant mass spectrum of $\Lambda J/\psi$ channel can be given approximately with the scattering amplitude ${\cal M}^{J^P}_{J/\psi \Lambda}$ as, ~\cite{Hyodo:2003jw,Aceti:2014uea}
+In the current work, The invariant mass spectrum of $\Lambda J/\psi$ channel can be given approximately with the scattering amplitude ${\cal M}^{J^P}_{J/\psi \Lambda}$ as ~\cite{Hyodo:2003jw,Aceti:2014uea},

-with $\tilde{W}$ being total energy of the decay process, that is, the mass of $\Xi^-_b$ or $B^-$.
-For simplicity, we do not calculate the yield of initial decay process from $\Xi^-_b$ or $B^-$, and a yield parameter $C$ is introduced to absorb all the constants and the information about the yield.
+with $\tilde{W}$ being total energy of the decay process, that is, the mass of $\Xi^-_b$ baryon or $B^-$ meson.
+For simplicity, we do not calculate the yield of initial decay process from $\Xi^-_b$ baryon or $B^-$ meson , and a yield parameter $C_{J^P}$ for spin parity $J^P$ is introduced to absorb all uncertainties and the information about the yield.